 NEET is mandatory for all BAMS seats; state exams like KEAM for additional eligibility in some states.

-Bachelor of Ayurvedic Medicine and Surgery BAMS Admission Process
+Bachelor of Ayurvedic Medicine and Surgery Admission Process

 The admission process for Bachelor of Ayurvedic Medicine and Surgery (BAMS) in 2026 is centralized and merit-based, primarily through the National Eligibility cum Entrance Test (NEET-UG) scores.
 Managed by the National Commission for Indian System of Medicine (NCISM) and the Ayush Admissions Central Counseling Committee (AACCC), it ensures transparent allocation of seats across government, private, and deemed universities.
 With over 52,000 seats available nationwide, the process starts with NEET qualification and proceeds to counseling rounds.